 - Ability to work in a team and be open to cultural diversity

 - Ability to listen, to consult and to share information and ideas

 - Capacity to focus on priorities and to organise work to deliver on time

 Please note that applications have to include a motivation letter in English as well as an updated CV (preferably using the Europass format http://europass.cedefop.europa.eu) also in English, otherwise they will not be considered.

-The subject line of your application should indicate the post title: "Temporary Political Officer".
+The subject line of your application should indicate the post title: "Temporary Trade Officer"

 Please send your application to the following e-mail address:

-Kindly note that the Delegation will not supply additional information or discuss the selection procedure by telephone or in person.
+Kindly note that the Delegation will not supply additional information or discuss the selection procedure by telephone.
 Please address any queries concerning this vacancy to the above e-mail address only.

 If you have not been contacted by the Delegation by 1 August 2021 then you should consider that your application has, unfortunately, not been pre-selected.